BIH-CEI/rarelink/docs/_build/html/_sources/index.rst.txt

 ====================================

-RareLink is a novel framework designed for managing and processing rare disease (RD) data within the REDCap system.
+RareLink is a novel framework designed for managing and processing rare disease (RD) data within the REDCap.
 Rare diseases affect over 260 million individuals worldwide, yet data quality and scarcity pose significant challenges in research and clinical care.
-RareLink aims to standardize and streamline RD data management by providing a structured project setup that ensures consistency across data collection instruments, variables, and data dictionaries, all while adhering to international standards like HL7 FHIR and the GA4GH Phenopacket Schema.
+RareLink aims to standardize and streamline RD data management by providing a structured project setup that ensures consistency across data collection instruments, variables, and data dictionaries.
+This setup allows the linkage and export to the international standards HL7 FHIR and the GA4GH Phenopacket Schema.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   introduction_rarelink/intro_file
+   introduction/intro_file
    installation/install_file
    user_guide/guide_file
    examples/examples_file